Tel al-Hawa

 Tel al-Hawa (تل الهوا, "Hill of the Wind") is a neighborhood in the southern part of the Palestinian city of Gaza.
 Incorporated by the Palestinian National Authority in the late 1990s, Tel al-Hawa is one of the more affluent areas of the city.
-It contains the Islamic University in Gaza and the Interior Ministry of the Palestinian National Authority.
+It contains the Islamic University in Gaza and the Interior Ministry of the Gaza government.

 History

 Tel al-Hawa was formerly the headquarters of the Preventive Security Service, until Hamas took over the Gaza Strip in 2007 and turned it into a police station.
 After capturing the neighborhood, Hamas militiamen had it renamed to "Tel al-Islam".
 The Doghmush clan held journalist Alan Johnston in Tel al-Hawa between March and July 2007, until Hamas secured his release.

 The neighborhood was severely damaged in the 2008–09 Gaza War, codenamed "Operation Cast Lead" by Israel.
 It was the scene of some of the fiercest fighting of the war.
 Dozens of Hamas fighters were killed or wounded, and a dozen IDF soldiers were also killed and wounded.
 At least 12 civilians were killed.